varnish/Varnish-Book/varnish_book.rst

    The default VCL file location is ``/etc/varnish/default.vcl``.
    You can change this location by editing the configuration file.
-   The VCL file contains your VCL and backend definitions.
+   The VCL file contains the backend definitions.

    In this book, we use Apache as backend.
-   Before continuing, make sure you have Apache installed and configured to listen in port ``8080``.
+   Before continuing, make sure you have Apache installed and configured to listen on port ``8080``.
    See `Appendix F: Apache as Backend`_ if you do not know how to do it.

    Edit ``/etc/varnish/default.vcl`` to use Apache as backend::